Code-Differently-Youth-DevShop-JS/JS-Challenge-1/README.md

   }
 ];
 ```
-Map through the cars array and return a card for each object in the array:
+Map through the cars array and return a card for each object in the array.